 On November 19, 2012, Sony launched the PlayStation Mobile (PSM) Developer Program, allowing anyone with a Sony Entertainment Network (SEN) account (in Japan, United States, Canada, United Kingdom, France, Germany, Italy, Spain, Australia) to register as a developer and download the PlayStation Mobile SDK and development assistant software for free.
-For $99 a year, developers can release as many games as they want for PlayStation Certified devices.
+For $99 a year, developers could release as many games as they want for PlayStation Certified devices.

 In August 2014 Sony ended PlayStation mobile support for android.
 Applications released through the program for android remained available, but compatibility with anything beyond Android 4.4.3 was not guaranteed.
 This left PlayStation Vita and PlayStation TV as the only officially supported platforms through the PlayStation Mobile platform.

 In March 2015 Sony announced the discontinuation of the entire PlayStation mobile platform.
 May 31, 2015 is the final day developers can submit applications to the PSM platform, and July 15, 2015 will be the final day to submit updates to these applications.
 September 10, 2015 will mark the end of in-app purchases, and the PlayStation Mobile developer portal will shut down on November 30, 2015.

 End users may continue to play previously purchased PSM applications, provided the applications follow particular procedures to allow this.